joseluis9595/screen-on/README.md

 # screen-on

-Simple Android app to keep the screen turned on with no timeout.
+#### Simple Android app to keep the screen turned on with no timeout.

+_Known bugs: you have to manually give permission to write settings_